 Investing in electric forklift trucks makes great environmental sense, but what are the costs involved?
 An electric fleet could actually help you cut your material handling expenses, yet there are still some misconceptions about what electric trucks can offer.

 Although you may be unsure about the initial purchase price, your costs don't stop with hardware.
-That means that it's far more useful and accurate to look at Total Cost of Ownership (TCO).
+That means that it's far more useful and accurate to look at TCO (total cost of ownership.
 If you take into account all the different factors that make up your actual material handling spend, you may soon find that you gain greater value from an electric forklift.

-Read on for some of the questions fleet operators and operations managers ask about electric forklifts, and to learn more about the cost-effectiveness of operating an electric forklift fleet.
+Read on for answers to some of the key questions fleet operators and operations managers ask about electric forklifts, and to learn more about the cost-effectiveness of operating an electric forklift fleet.

 How much will it cost me?
 Don't electric forklifts cost more?

-Second, electric trucks are competitive when it comes to running costs; charging them is often cheaper than refuelling a diesel or LPG truck.
-Since electric trucks are on par for quality and capability, this is good news for your long-term ROI.
+Secondly, electric trucks are competitive when it comes to running costs, as charging them is often cheaper, easier, and safer than refuelling a diesel or LPG truck.
+Since electric trucks are on par for quality and capability, this is good news for your long-term ROI (return on investment).

 Related read: How Much Will the Electrification of Your Forklift Fleet Cost?